NYC --:--

 Strategy 11: Content Syndication Networks

-What it is: Strategic distribution of your content through industry publications, partner networks, and relevant platforms to amplify reach without proportional effort increases.
+What it is: Strategic distribution of your content through industry publications, partner networks, and relevant platforms to amplify reach.

 Strategy 12: Account-Based Everything